 Enhancing Healthcare Team Outcomes

-Management of NAFLD should is optimal with an interprofessional health care team that includes physicians, specialists, specialty-trained nurses, and where appropriate, pharmacists.
+Management of NAFLD is optimal with an interprofessional health care team that includes providers, specialists, specialty-trained nurses, and where appropriate, pharmacists.
 These different disciplines need to engage in open communication about the patient to ensure the best possible outcomes.